boazsegev/facil.io/README.md

 But, if you need to expose the application directly to the web, it is possible to implement SSL/TLS support using `libsock`'s read/write hooks.

-Since `lib-server` utilizes `libsock` for socket communication (leveraging it's user-land buffer and other features), any RW hooks assigned be utilized for the specified connection.
+Since `libserver` utilizes `libsock` for socket communication (leveraging it's user-land buffer and other features), any RW hooks assigned be utilized for the specified connection.

-Using `libsock`'s read-write hooks (`sock_rw_hook_set`) is allows us to use an underlaying TLS/SSL library to send data securely.
-Use `server_uuid_to_fd` to convert a connection's UUID to it's source `fd`.
+Using `libsock`'s read-write hooks (`sock_rw_hook_set`) allows us to use an underlaying TLS/SSL library to send data securely.
+Use `sock_uuid2fd` to convert a connection's UUID to it's system assigned `fd`.

 I did not write a TLS implementation since I'm still looking into OpenSSL alternatives (which has a difficult API and I fear for it's thread safety as far as concurrency goes) and since it isn't a priority for many use-cases (such as fast micro-services running behind a load-balancer/proxy that manages the SSL/TLS layer).